inbzar/docs/apps/docs/content/modules/carts-and-checkout/payment.md

 ---
-description: 'Learn about the payment architecture in the Medusa backend.
+description: 'Learn about the payment architecture in the InBzar backend.
 The payment architecture refers to all operations in the ecommerce store related to processing payments.'
 ---

 # Payment Architecture Overview

-In this document, you’ll learn about the payment architecture in Medusa, specifically its 3 main components and the idempotency key.
+In this document, you’ll learn about the payment architecture in InBzar, specifically its 3 main components and the idempotency key.

 ## Introduction

 The payment architecture refers to all operations in a commerce application related to processing a customer’s payment.
 It includes the checkout flow and order handling including refunds and swaps.

-In Medusa, there are 3 main components in the payment architecture: Payment Processor, Payment Session, and Payment.
+In InBzar, there are 3 main components in the payment architecture: Payment Processor, Payment Session, and Payment.

 :::note

 Payment Processors were previously named Payment Provider.
-With the roll-out of the Payment Processor API following v1.8 of the core Medusa package, Payment Provider is considered a legacy now.
+With the roll-out of the Payment Processor API following v1.8 of the core InBzar package, Payment Provider is considered a legacy now.
 However, there are certain entities and services that still use the name Payment Provider as they still don't follow this change.

 :::